To view and change the performance and reputation monitors, select Reputation Monitors.

 This monitor checks to see if Google Safe Browsing has flagged your site for hosting malware or being a phishing site.

 Google provides this service to warn users that the site is unsafe.
 Security systems also use Google Safe Browsing to keep users from browsing listed sites.

 If you're listed, your site has been compromised or infected with malware.

 This monitor uses our global network of monitoring stations to make sure that your website is available and responsive from around the world.
 The website monitor continuously checks your site for the following issues:

 - If the site is up or down

 - If the site loads within a time that you set

 - If DNS is responding

-Match Phrase testing look for keywords or phrases you enter every time your page is tested.
-This will help to make sure that the page's content has not been hijacked or edited nefariously.
-For example, if your site sells coffee mugs, you may want the monitor to search for mugs.
+Match phrase testing looks for keywords or phrases that you enter every time your page is tested.
+This will help make sure that the page's content has not been hijacked or edited.
+For example, if your site sells coffee mugs, you might want the monitor to search for mugs.